vraravam/natsumi-browser/README.md

 these then try again.

 If the issue still persists, open an issue or report the bug to the developer through Discord.

+## Twitter Questions and Answers
+because a specific twitter post about natsumi BLEW UP HOLY SH-

+### "I'm not using a browser called Floorp!"
+Natsumi is browser-independent.
+Feel free to use it with anything other than Firefox and Floorp as long as it's listed as compatible on the compatibility table!

+(but why do you take problems with the fact that it's called Floorp to begin with...)

+### "This is just a clone of Zen Browser!"
+Although both Natsumi and Zen share similar UIs, it's not really a "clone" of Zen.
+Natsumi aims to be polished AND as customizable as possible, while Zen gives maximum polish out of the box without much customization freedom.
+It's two different design philosophies for two different target audiences, those that want full control and those that just want "something that works".

+Also, if Natsumi is a clone of Zen, then might as well call Zen a clone of Arc because the same case applies here :wink:

+### "This is just Discord if they tried to make a browser.
+I hate it."
+Don't use it then.

+Natsumi just applies a fresh coat of paint on top of your browser and adds a lot of customization features as well as its own features.
+Pretty sure this is not really what Discord would do if they wanted to make a browser.

+### "Why not make something that's casual user centered?"
+This is not really what Natsumi's built for.
+It's made to empower user customization and freedom, not be a "works out of the box" thing like Zen or Arc is.

+### "What's the benefits to using Natsumi?"
+Natsumi lets you tweak a lot more things than a normal browser would.
+You can change your layours, pick your tab design, and a lot more!

+It also adds its own productivity features such as Glimpse, so feel free to try that out as well.

+### "Is it open source?"
+...yeah?

+### "Is there something similar for a Chromium-based browser?"
+Maybe for Vivaldi, but for other Chromium-based browsers I don't think so.
+Mods like Natsumi are only possible on Firefox-based browsers and Vivaldi because of their open architecture to CSS and JS modding.

+Please note that Natsumi is not compatible with any Chromium-based browsers including Vivaldi.

+### "NOBODY is using this."
+510 stars as of writing this says otherwise :3

 ## Acknowledgements
 Thank you to: